 8. How do you choose the factories you use for production and is there an independent body monitoring their corporate responsibility?

 9. Would you be prepared to go public with the names of your production facilities?

 10. If production costs go up in your country of production due to higher wages, are you committed to staying there?

 We’ll shortly be launching our Manufacturer Mail series, in which we’ll be questioning a variety of fashion companies, then publishing their answers.
-In the meantime, feel free to copy any of the above questions and send them to anyone in whose ways of operating you’re interested.
+In the meantime, feel free to copy any of the above questions and where can i buy sildenafil online send them to anyone in whose ways of operating you’re interested.
 Or ask in the shop and see what the salesperson tells you.
 We’d love to showcase the answers here, so please let us know if you get any (or if you don’t – which often tells us just as much).